-- 4. The amounts reported in the column of "Principal Amount" should be net of specific provisions for all items in Division A and items 1 to 9c in Division B, but gross of specific provisions for items 10a to 17 in Division B. For items 10a to 17 in Division B, specific provisions should be deducted from the credit equivalent amount (CEA) and the resulting figure should be reported in the column of "Credit Equivalent Amount". - 5.
-"Tier 1 countries" means Hong Kong, and any country or place other than Hong Kong which - or

-(a) is a member of the Organization for Economic Co-operation and Development (OECD).
+- 4. The amounts reported in the column of "Principal Amount" should be net of specific provisions for all items in Division A and items 1 to 9, 18 and 24 in Division B, but gross of specific provisions for items 10 to 17 and 21 to 23 in Division B. For items 10 to 17 in Division B, specific provisions should be deducted from the credit equivalent amount (CEA) and the resulting figure should be reported in the column of "Credit Equivalent Amount".
+For items 21 to 23 in Division B, specific provisions should be deducted from the default risk exposure. - 5.
+"Tier 1 countries" means Hong Kong, and any country or place other than Hong Kong which - - (a) is a member of the Organization for Economic Co-operation and Development (OECD).
 Currently, OECD members comprise:

-Australia Austria Belgium Canada Chile Germany Greece Hungary Iceland Ireland Netherlands New Zealand Norway Poland Portugal Switzerland Turkey U.K U.S.A.
+Australia Austria Belgium Canada Germany Greece Hungary Iceland Netherlands New Zealand Norway Poland Switzerland Turkey U.K U.S.A.

+Chile Ireland Portugal

 Czech Republic Israel Slovak Republic

 Denmark Italy South Korea

 Estonia Japan Slovenia

 Finland Luxembourg Spain

 France Mexico Sweden

-(b) has concluded special lending arrangements with the International Monetary Fund associated with the Fund's General Arrangements to Borrow (at present only Saudi Arabia), but excludes any such country or place which -
+- or - (b) has concluded special lending arrangements with the International Monetary Fund associated with the Fund's General Arrangements to Borrow (at present only Saudi Arabia), but excludes any such country or place which -

-- (c) has rescheduled its external sovereign debt, whether to central government or non-central government creditors, within the previous five years; or - (d) is specified by the Monetary Authority (MA) as being a country or place that is not to be regarded as a Tier 1 country. - 6.
-Authorized institutions and banks include their overseas head offices and branches.
+- (c) has rescheduled its external sovereign debt, whether to central government or noncentral government creditors, within the previous five years; or - (d) is specified by the Monetary Authority (MA) as being a country or place that is not to be regarded as a Tier 1 country.

+- 6. Authorized institutions and banks include their overseas head offices and branches.
 For example, a placement with a Tier 2 country incorporated authorized institution or its overseas branch should be classified as an exposure to an authorized institution regardless of the country of incorporation or location of its branch.
 A placement with a Tier 1 country incorporated bank's branch, regardless of its location, should be classified as an exposure to a bank incorporated in Tier 1 country. - 7.
 Recognized credit risk mitigation (CRM) refers to techniques the reporting institution may use to mitigate credit risk and hence reduce the capital requirement of a credit exposure.
-Four types of CRM viz., collateral, netting, guarantees and credit derivative contracts, are recognized for this purpose provided that they satisfy the relevant operational requirements set out in sections 2(1) (definition of "valid bilateral netting agreement"),124, 125, 132 or 133 of the BCR, as the case requires.
-For the avoidance of doubt, guarantees issued by other offices of the reporting institution are not regarded as recognized CRM.
-See Section C for capital treatment and reporting arrangement. - 8.
-Double counting of exposures arising from the same contract or transaction should be avoided.
-For example, only the undrawn portion of a loan commitment should be reported as an off-balance sheet exposure under item 9a, b or c of Division B while the actual amount which has been lent out should be reported as an on-balance sheet exposure under the relevant class in Division A. Trade-related contingencies, such as trust receipts and shipping guarantees, to which the exposures have already been reported as letters of credit issued or loans against import bills etc. should not be reported under item 3 of Division B.
+Four types of CRM viz., collateral, netting, guarantees and credit derivative contracts, are recognized for this purpose provided that they satisfy the relevant legal and operational requirements set out in - - (a) in the case of netting, section 2(1) (definition of "valid bilateral netting agreement") or section 226B of the BCR, as the case requires; - (b) in the case of collateral, sections 124 and 125 of the BCR; - (c) in the case of guarantees, section 132 of the BCR; and - (d) in the case of credit derivative contracts, section 133 of the BCR.